Abstract of Assessment

 When calculating the property tax revenue loss or revenue reduction for a local government entity, the assessor shall use the entity’s modified mill levy for property tax year commencing January 1, 2022.
 The modified mill levy is calculated by excluding, from the approved mill levy, any mills levied for payment of bonds and interest or for payment of any other contractual obligations that have been approved by a majority of the local governmental entity’s voters.

-No later than March 1, 2024, each treasurer shall report the reduction in property tax revenue, and any additional information as necessary, to the Administrator.
+No later than March 1, 2025, each treasurer shall report the reduction in assessed valuation of real property for each entity that had a decrease in assessed valuation between property tax year 2022 and 2024, and any additional information as necessary, to the Administrator.
 After confirming the amounts are correct, the administrator shall forward the correct amounts for each county to the State Treasurer for reimbursement to each county treasurer in accordance with

 § 39-3-210, C.R.S.